 What are your three of your favourite films?

 Wow, it’s a really complicated question.
 But if it’s a Nouvelle Vague film, I love Pierrot le Fou, À Bout de Souffle, and The Man Who Loved Women.
 Oh and L’Amour à l’Américaine.
 I love Stanley Kubrick’s films too.
 I am a huge fan of Clockwork Orange and The Shining.
-One of my favourite films is called living in Living in Oblivion by tom DiCello.
+One of my favourite films called Living in Oblivion by Tom DiCello.
 It’s a film about shooting with a low budget and everything goes wrong.

 Fanny throws together a number of iconic looks.
 What piece of clothing would you steal from her if you could? (and did you?)